dalewis/dalewis.github.io/_posts/2017-04-03-adversarial-mnist.markdown

   </div>
 </div>

 Note that I didn't try very hard to get better performance out of these models.
-Each one is trained for a maximum of 50 epochs using the Adam algorithm for gradient descent back propagation (`AdamOptimizer` in Tensorflow) with an initial learning rate of $$1\mathrm{e}{-4}$$.
+Each one is trained for a maximum of 50 epochs using the Adam algorithm for gradient descent back propagation (<span class="mono">AdamOptimizer</span> in Tensorflow) with an initial learning rate of $$1\mathrm{e}{-4}$$.

 Look again at the distorted inputs above with noise levels of 0.90.
 These are completely unreadable to the human eye, but the neural net still learns with 97.5% accuracy how to read numbers from these noisy inputs!
 Fascinating.